2022 Navy Midshipmen football team

 The 2022 Navy Midshipmen football team represented the United States Naval Academy in the 2022 NCAA Division I FBS football season.
-The Midshipmen play their home games at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, and compete in the American Athletic Conference (The American).
-They are led by fifteen-year head coach Ken Niumatalolo.
+The Midshipmen played their home games at Navy–Marine Corps Memorial Stadium in Annapolis, Maryland, as members of the American Athletic Conference (The American).
+They were led by fifteen-year head coach Ken Niumatalolo.
+They finished the season 4–8, 4–4 in AAC play to finish in a tie for seventh place.

+On December 11, 2022, the Midshipmen fired head coach Ken Niumatalolo.
+On December 19, 2022, the school promoted Brian Newberry to be their next head coach.
+He had previously been the team's defensive coordinator.

 Schedule

 Navy and The American announced the 2022 football schedule on February 17, 2022.